 Other things to get in Mexico

 Yep, if you’re in need of dental work, a new pair of glasses, and/or pharmaceutical medication or alcohol at excellent prices, Los Algodones is your place!
-Whether you spend a little or a lot, you will end up saving a ton on USA or Canada prices.
+Whether you spend a little or a lot, you will end up saving a ton on USA or Canadian prices.

 There are lots of folks selling belts, purses, wallets, ceramic animals, hats, t-shirts, jewelry etc. Amigos on every corner enticing you to use their particular dentist, pharmacy or eyeglass services.
-We bought a few small souvenirs, some Mexican Tequila with the worms and purchased some prescriptions way cheaper than back home.
+We bought a few small souvenirs, and some Mexican Tequila with the worms, and purchased some prescriptions way cheaper than back home.
 We even refilled a pain pill prescription for Ruby to help with her strained shoulder.

 We were even lucky enough to catch a celebration they were doing for the opening of a new library in town.
 The mayor was on hand as well as Mexican dancers.

 Common myths and misconceptions about Mexico for dental